ayomodu/terrk/README.md

 **NB: The token is treated as a secret and will not be visible in the terminal when you paste it following the prompt.**

-This command also allows you specify the option ```-t``` to provide the token.
-However, we advise against this as the API token is then visible in command history.
+This command also allows you specify the ```-t``` option to provide the token.
+We advise against doing this as it makes the API token visible in command history.